 Aleksandr Lukashenko calls opposition thoughtless

+Meanwhile Fyodor Lukyanov, editor-in-chief of Russia in Global Affairs magazine thinks that the opposition is unskilled and weak politically, and there is no chance for them to win without outside support.
 “I don’t think that opposition will be able to organize something like they did yesterday, because the reaction from authorities was so brutal that now it’s probably they think there is a test for them – the authorities think there is a test for them – to prevent any protest for [a] long time ahead.
 So I think that more-or-less that what happened – the outside reaction seems to be, if not positive, [then] quite indifferent.
 Without outside support, I don’t think [the] opposition has any chance,” he says.

-"Frankly speaking, the opposition also played into my hands.I thank them very, very much for their thoughtless speeches and thoughtless canvassing," he said on Sunday, talking to international monitors at a polling station in Minsk, Interfax news agency reports.
+Lukashenko also voted, thanking his rivals for increasing his chances of winning this election."Frankly speaking, the opposition also played into my hands.I thank them very, very much for their thoughtless speeches and thoughtless canvassing," he said on Sunday, talking to international monitors at a polling station in Minsk, Interfax news agency reports.

 Who supports Lukashenko?

+The lowest voter turnout has been registered in Minsk, where the opposition’s support is quite strong.
+Political expert Anton Bespalov told RT he believes the success of Aleksandr Lukashenko is due to the support from voters, such as elderly people and the working class.
 “Those who don’t want to vote for him simply don’t go to polls,” he said.
 “It’s [a] Belarus-type election, where the Western standards of fairness and freedom are not quite applicable, but it shows that Lukashenko is still supported by the majority of [the] population.”